aerosol/anxibits-hugo/content/post/2018-03-27-a-week-with-linux.md

 electron shit).
 I mainly play around with software, listen to music, communicate with people I work with.
 That's it.
 I'm familiar with Linux, I can surely imagine the pain I'm getting myself into.
-E.g. I don't expect drag & drop to uniformly work everywhere and I know I just won't consistent keyboard shortcuts across the whole system.
+E.g. I don't expect drag & drop to uniformly work everywhere and I realize that consistent keyboard shortcuts across the whole system may be a pipe dream.
 I'll do my best to mitigate those issues.

 I want to play it safe.
 I still keep my Macbook around, just in case.
 It's dying, after 3 years of heavy usage.
-Let's have a minute of silence... nope, can't have, the fans are too loud.
+Let's have a minute of silence... nope, can't have it, the fans are too loud.

-I'll try to keep it alive until fully transitioned to freedom.
+I'll try to keep it alive until I'm fully transitioned to freedom.

 I watched plenty of videos of people having fun [assembling their PCs](https://www.youtube.com/results?search_query=threadripper+build) and [running Linux on Threadripper](https://www.youtube.com/results?search_query=threadripper+linux).

 That was pure unix porn.
-Yet, I don't think I trust myself enough to fiddle with $1k processor and all it's mechanical quirks (especially cooling - the last time I dug in a PC was 15 or 20 years ago, pretty sure I'd underestimate the challenge nowadays).
+Yet, I don't think I trust myself enough to fiddle with $1k processor and all its mechanical quirks (especially cooling - the last time I dug in a PC was 15 or 20 years ago; pretty sure I'd underestimate the challenge nowadays).

-At this point I was good to go.
+At this point, I was good to go.
 I did not care much about the case, the power supply ("can I have a good one please?") etc. [PCPartPicker was insanely helpful with their reviews and ratings](https://pcpartpicker.com/).
 You should check it out if you're planning to build/get a PC.
 There's also [buildapc subreddit](https://www.reddit.com/r/buildapc/) too,